the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_User.rst

 .. figure:: screenshots/user_profile.jpg
    :width: 90%
-   :align: center
+   :align: centerd

    The User details page (also called `User Profile`)

 You have also functionality on this page:

 - `Manage other users` (available on the left column, only when logged with Administrator account), takes you to a page for validating or invalidating other user accounts (accounts created with the `register` function)
 - access `TVB Settings` (same settings as in the first setup iof TVB; although some of the fields become read-only after the first setup)
 - change the password and the email address for current logged user (also links on the left column)
 - enable or disable `Online Help` for current user.
 By `Online Help` we mean a bunch of question marks spread all over the application which can display a tooltip when clicked).
   In case you find the question marks annoying, feel free to disable them for your user from this page.
+  Some pages will take longer to load when `Online Help` is on.
+  You might want to disable it once you feel confident with the interface.
 - logout function (button on the right side)